MightyMcBosh/ComHw_MachinaLabs/README.md

 ## Optional Challenge
 - In Process B, implement a parser that reads the .stl file, extracts each vertex in the file and generates an Output.csv file containing the vertices.
 - The Output.csv file must be formatted to contain data (x,y,z) for each vertex on an independent line.
-The positional data coordinates, each a float, must have 4 significant digits following the decimal point.
+The positional data coordinate values, each a float, must have 4 significant digits following the decimal point.
 - Return the output.csv file to process B.
 - If not familiar, the candidate will be expected to independently go online to understand the format of an .STL file, which is a commonly used CAD format.
 - We will be able to compare the generated Output.csv file against a valid file.